INVESTORS INFORMATION STOCK INFO

 Periodicity of the meeting is quarterly.

 The Company has a Stakeholders Relationship Committee.
 The composition and terms of reference of Stakeholders Relationship Committee is in compliance with the provisions of Section 178 of the Companies Act, 2013, Listing Regulations and other applicable laws.
 The terms of reference of the Committee, inter-alia, is to consider and resolve the grievances of the security holders including complaints related to transfer of shares, non-receipt of annual report and non-receipt of declared dividends.
-The Committee was re-constituted by the Board of Directors of the Company on November 1, 2018 and presently comprises of Mr. Padmanabh Vora as Chairman and Mr. Gautam Doshi, Mr. Anmol Ambani and Mr. Ravindra Sudhalkar as Members.
+The Committee was re-constituted by the Board of Directors of the Company on May 31, 2019 and presently comprises of Ms. Chhaya Virani as Chairperson and Mr. Amit Bapna and Mr. Ravindra Sudhalkar as Members.

 The terms of reference, inter-alia, comprises the following: